OUR BOARD OF DIRECTORS

 In her spare time, Noreen enjoys being in two book clubs, playing Irish folk music, sewing, baking bread and participating in various fitness activities.
 She and her husband have found that Victoria is the best place they have ever lived!

-RICHARD
+RICHARD BRIMMELL

-RICHARD
+RICHARD BRIMMELL

 VICE PRESIDENT - DIRECTOR

-Richard Brimmell is a geotechnical engineer who retired in 2020.
+Richard is a geotechnical engineer who retired in 2020.
 He owned and operated Brimmell Engineering for the last 16 years of his career.

 Richard had a minor stroke early in 2020, from which he has fully recovered.
 Because of that event he has sympathy with stroke survivors.
 His interests are cycling, choir, cooking, reading and travelling.

-LYNNE
+LYNNE YOUNG

-LYNNE
+LYNNE YOUNG

 SECRETARY- DIRECTOR

-Lynne Young is a retired nurse who was educated to the PhD level in nursing at UBC.
+Lynne is a retired nurse who was educated to the PhD level in nursing at UBC.
 She has served in a variety of roles in nursing: bedside nurse, clinical specialist, educator and researcher.

 Health promotion, cardiovascular care, pain care, aging and nursing education have been specific topics of attention in her clinical and academic work.